-Although there are some signs that the U.S. economy is improving, many people are still struggling to pay their bills each month.
-Some turn to payday loans to quickly get the cash they need, but this type of borrowing can make your financial situation worse and trap you in a cycle of very high-interest borrowing.
+Regardless of how the U.S. economy performs, the reality is many people are still struggling to pay their bills each month.
+Some turn to payday loans to get the fast cash they need, but this type of borrowing can make your financial situation worse and trap you in a cycle of high-interest borrowing.

-If you do not have the money to pay back the full amount you borrowed plus any fees, you can roll the loan over to the next payday.
-But you’ll then have to pay additional fees and have until next pay day to pay off what you owe plus all the fees you've built up.
+If you do not have the money to pay back the full amount you borrowed plus any fees, you can often roll the loan over to the next payday.
+But you’ll then have to pay additional fees to pay off what you owe plus all the fees you've built up.

-The problem with payday loans is that while the fees may seem low at first glance, they are actually very, very high when you consider the annual percentage rate (APR) the lender is charging.
+Not really.
+The problem with payday loans is that while the fees may seem low at first glance, they are actually much higher when you consider the annual percentage rate (APR) the lender is charging.
 Consider this example from the U.S. Federal Trade Commission (FTC): if you borrow $100 for two weeks from a payday lender and pay a $15 fee, the APR is 391%.
-That rate increases each time you roll the loan over.
+That rate increases each time you roll the loan over.2

-- Talk to your creditors.
-Contact your creditors and ask to set up a payment plan that lowers your monthly payments.
+Talk to your creditors.
+Contact them and ask to set up a payment plan that lowers your monthly payments.
 At OneMain, we encourage customers who are having trouble making payments to contact us so we can work together to get them back on track.

-- Explore a cash advance from your credit card.
-While the rates for cash advances are higher than for most secured personal loans, for example, they are still very much lower than the interest rates on payday loans.
+Explore a cash advance from your credit card.
+While the rates for cash advances are higher than for most secured personal loans, for example, they are still lower than the interest rates on payday loans.

 If you're having financial problems, it's also helpful to talk with a non-profit credit counseling agency.
 They can help you set up a budget and build a plan to get out of debt.